ruven/iipmooviewer/README.md

 Server
 ------
 You first must have a working version of the IIPImage server running if you want to use the IIP protocol and features.
 See http://iipimage.sourceforge.net for details.
-IIPMooViewer, however, also supports the Zoomify and Deepzoom protocols if you are unable to install the server or are working in a legacy environment.
+IIPMooViewer, however, also supports the IIIF protocol if you have an IIIF server, or the Zoomify and Deepzoom protocols if you are unable to install the server or are working in a legacy environment.

 Images